 For many decades, glyphosate has been a common component of agricultural pesticides worldwide, although it is a controversial herbicide that may be harmful for humans, animals and the environment.
 The good news is that a more sustainable alternative is now in sight: researchers from the University of Tübingen have discovered a sugar molecule called 7-deoxy-sedoheptulose (7dSh).
 7dSh inhibits the growth of plants and microorganisms, but appears to be completely harmless to human cells.
 Long-term studies are now being undertaken to substantiate this finding.

 Algae are frugal organisms.
 They require only light, water, minerals and carbon dioxide to be able to produce biomass.
 These properties will now be exploited economically in a two-year research project.
 Dr. Stefan Sebök from the University of Hamburg plans to study the holistic utilisation of degradation products of a biogas plant in Wallerstädten by linking them to land-based algae cultivation.

 National and international policy papers emphasize the role of the education sector in the transition into a bioeconomy.
 On the practical level, various actors are working on programmes to prepare professionals for future challenges.
-The University of Hohenheim, for example, offers a bioeconomy master's programme and is one of the universities that have laid the cornerstone for the “European Bioeconomy University” consortium.
+The University of Hohenheim, for example, offers a bioeconomy master's programme, further education projects for skilled workers and is one of the universities that have laid the cornerstone for the “European Bioeconomy University” consortium.

 Carbon fibre is increasingly found in airplanes, cars and wind turbines.
 Carbon fibre is still made from oil and relatively expensive.
 However, this is soon to change.
 Researchers from the German Institutes of Textile and Fibre Research in Denkendorf (DITF) are working on the development of cost-effective carbon fibre made of lignin, a by-product of papermaking.